These are the various classes of activity that you can perform. For example running, cycling and swimming.

 The above is the basics of how it works, but there are complications related to skipping, changing or doing additional runs.
 Over time we will improve and rectify the scoring related to such nuances.
 The aim being that when complete, it will not only provide a simple and good guide of how well your training is going, but also provide a mechanism to compare yourself against other people of very different abilities.
 In this way we will be able to produce leaderboards where 5 hr marathon runners could ‘compete’ against sub 3 hr ones.

 As stated in the first paragraph, this is experimental, and there are big limitations that often result in negative points.
 If you see that, don’t be alarmed – it’s almost definitely the current algorithm’s fault.
 We have developed the mechanics for a far more sophisticated next version.
 We can’t wait to have the time to build it!

 Undulation is a single value that represents the difficulty of a route according to the gradients traversed (its elevation changes).
 The higher the value, the more difficult the terrain, and a greater effect on your pace.

 When specifying paces, TrainAsONE can take into account the anticipated undulation along with a number of other factors, for example temperature, wind and humidity to deduce an Environment Adjusted Pace (EAP).
+Settings to control this are found within your Profile.
 Similarly, all activities are analysed with respect to the environment experienced.